Lebanon Simmers a Year After Hariri's Death

-Professor DIMA SENSENIG-DABBOUS (Lawyer and Professor of Media Studies): The say that Shiites are actually the biggest majority, and maybe on their own they're a majority in the country.
+DIMA SENSENIG: The say that Shiites are actually the biggest majority, and maybe on their own they're a majority in the country.
 And that's a very scary reality, I think.
 They will take the country in a different direction, which I would not like.

 AMOS: For Dabbous, that direction is an anti-Western alliance with Syria and Iran.
 It's why the leaders of the rally this week said they were determined to take a stand.
 Mosbah Abdah is a member of Parliament.

-Mr. MOSBAH ABDAH (Member, Lebanon Parliament): I think any Lebanese who wants or who hopes that this country will have the possibility to get to being a modern country, open to the world, not in disagreement with the international community, has the impression of being marginalized.
+MOSBAH ABDAH: I think any Lebanese who wants or who hopes that this country will have the possibility to get to being a modern country, open to the world, not in disagreement with the international community, has the impression of being marginalized.